 While the Authority's cybersecurity and operational safeguards are periodically tested, no assurance can be given by the Authority that such measures will ensure against other cybersecurity threats and attacks.
 Cybersecurity breaches could damage the Authority's Systems Technology and cause material disruptions to the Authority's finances or operations.
-The costs of remedying any such damage or protecting against future attacks, for which the Authority is self-insured, could be substantial.
+The costs of remedying any such damage or protecting against future attacks could be substantial.